DavidPerez-2357/DatabaseMethods/README.md

 # Database methods
-File with useful methods to work with SQL/MySQL database made in PHP. **Inside the file is explained every method in spanish**.
+File with useful methods to work with SQL/MySQL database made in PHP.

 ## Creating a database object
 The classes **sql** and **mysql** extends of the parent class **database** who own the methods that the two child classes have in commun.